Pengxiang-Huang/3170_Project/Report/Report.md

 ​	For the convience of database management among group members, instead of building up the database system on one team member's personal computer, we choose to purchase a remote cloud server and configure the mysql database for project usage.

-​	We purchase a Tencent Cloud Server, whcih is
+​	We purchase a Tencent Cloud Server, whcih is deployed in Guangzhou using MySQL 8.0 version.
+The configuration of the database is one CPU core with 1000MB memory and 25GB storage.

 ​	Database can be connected via MySql workbench with the below information.

 ​	The database implementation is based on mysql and python, as introduced above.
 The frontend webpage deisgn is based on Vue frameworkd.
 Also, we use nigix to mount and agent our webserver, which provide a domain name http://www.cuhksz-stackoverflow.cn/.
 It is more convenient for normal user to register and check our webpage without building the program in their local computers.